 Title

-This page contains the Aims and Objectives of the Joint Panel for the Protection of Children and Vulnerable Adults (known as the Child Protection Panel)
+This page contains the Aims and Objectives of the Association of Bowling Codes Safeguarding Panel (known as the Safeguarding Panel)

 The Panel’s aim and objective is to produce the documentation for safeguarding of children and vulnerable adults which is common to the family of bowls, to update and revise procedures, guidance and advice as and when necessary; to enable child protection officers and welfare officers to be kept up to date with all the latest information and developments.